timdorr/tesla-api/docs/authentication.md

+---
+description: The authentication process for the Tesla API
+---

+# Authentication

 The authentication process is via [an OAuth 2.0 Password Grant](https://oauth.net/2/grant-types/password/) with the same credentials used for tesla.com and the mobile apps.

 The current client ID and secret are [available here](https://pastebin.com/pS7Z6yyP).